chickensoft-games/chickensoft_site/blog/2022-11-27-godot-unity-alternative/index.md

 <Tweet id="1395380550983196673" />

-The Godot team recently announced the formation of the non-profit [Godot Foundation], citing a paid asset marketplace as one of the primary motivations:
+The Godot team recently announced the formation of the non-profit [Godot Foundation][godot-foundation], citing a paid asset marketplace as one of the primary motivations:

 > As Godot keeps growing, so do our needs.
 Godot's size merits the flexibility of having its own organization and the opportunity to explore broader funding sources.
 >